fleble/SVJProcessing/README.md

 1- the number of skim files is reduced compared to the number of initial input files to reduce I/O operations
 2- all output skim files have the same size and can be processed with similar memory request

 If the cut efficiency is very low, it can take time to estimate the selection efficiency.
+In that case, you can just create the efficiency file by hand, located at `<dataset_directory>/selections/<year>/<selection_name>/<dataset_names>.txt` (replace the terms enclosed in `<>` by the relevant values), and write `1e-9` inside.

+If the maximum number of events per output file is too high (`-m/--max_events` flag), then you will need to request a large amount of memory for the diferent chunks to be aggregated at the end of the jobs.
+A typical good number is:
+* 50k for MC (tested on TreeMaker samples with PF candidates)
+* 5k for data (tested on TreeMaker samples with PF candidates)

-An example bash script to perform these steps is provided in [prepare_input_files_lists/prepare_input_files_list.sh](https://github.com/fleble/SVJProcessing/blob/main/prepare_input_files_lists/prepare_input_files_list.sh).
+An example bash script to perform these steps is provided in [prepare_input_files_lists/prepare_input_files_list_t_channel.sh](https://github.com/fleble/SVJProcessing/blob/main/prepare_input_files_lists/prepare_input_files_list_t_channel.sh).
+It shows how to run the following scripts:
+* list_dataset_files.py
+* compute_unweighted_selection_efficiency.py
+* prepare_input_files_list.py
+For the usage of these scripts, do `python <script.py> -h`.

 #### Important note when running on data
 When running on data, in order to handle the overlap between the different primary datasets, the primary dataset name must be provided to the selection config.
 This is done by naming the subdirectory holding the list of files just as the primary dataset.